imrefazekas/connect-rest/README.md

 ## Versioning:
 As for versioning, the syntax is the same you use for [npm](https://npmjs.org)

+## Special assigns:
+You can use the character '*' for both path and version too to make generic bindings:
+	{ path: '*', version: '*' }
+Be aware, that this path will be matched to all paths within the defined context.

 ## Context:
 connect-rest also supports uri prefix if you want to put every REST function behind the same context: